nwthomas/website/README.md

 ## ACKNOWLEDGEMENTS

-- Thanks to my parents for supporting my journey of learning to code.
-I couldn't have done it without you.
+- Thanks to my parents for supporting my journey of learning to code (I couldn't have done it without you)
-- Thanks to [Zach Cole](http://zcole.me/index.html) for some of the inspiration behind my site.
+- Thanks to [Zach Cole](http://zcole.me/index.html) for some of the inspiration behind my site
 - Thanks to [Uniswap](https://uniswap.org/) for the inspiration on my contact form
 - Thanks to [Josh Cormeau](https://www.joshwcomeau.com/) for the inspiration for my blog page card layout